-On average, employees at Boeing give their company a 3.9 rating out of 5.0 - which is 3% higher than the average rating for all companies on CareerBliss.
-The happiest Boeing employees are Mechanical Design Engineers submitting an average rating of 4.6 and Design Engineers also with a rating of 4.6.See all Boeing reviews »
+On average, employees at Boeing give their company a 4.0 rating out of 5.0 - which is 5% higher than the average rating for all companies on CareerBliss.
+The happiest Boeing employees are IT Project Managers submitting an average rating of 5.0 and Senior Buyers with a rating of 4.8.

-"Boeing is a good company to work for."
+"Boeing is a great company to work for to advance your career."

 "Boeing is a very large company.
 As a Software Engineer turned Manager at Boeing, I have found the options at my current site to be very limiting.
 However, the pay is generally very good and the benefits are outstanding!
 Only big issue I have is with the site that I currently work at.
 It is very political here and very hard to move around between positions."

 "I have worked for Boeing since 2001.
 That is when Boeing bought Hughes Space and Communications.
 Boeing will do whatever it takes to save money.
 They will use employees and their expertise until they reach a salary that is deemed too high.
 Then they will layoff and replace these employees with new college hires that they can pay less."